azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

    -DepartmentName "IT"
 ```

 Step 5: If all above steps works fine.
-You can point your AzSK setting to online policy server by running "IWR" command generated at the end of *Update-AzSKOrganizationPolicy*
+You can point back your AzSK setting to online policy server by running "IWR" command generated at the end of *Update-AzSKOrganizationPolicy*

-**Option 2:**

-you set up a 'Staging' environment where you can do all pre-testing of policy setup, policy changes, etc. A limited number of
+You can also set up a 'Staging' environment where you can do all pre-testing of policy setup, policy changes, etc. A limited number of
 people could be engaged for testing the actual end user effects of changes before deploying them broadly.
 Also, you can choose to retain the staging setup or just re-create a fresh one for each major policy change.